For detailed information on case planning processes, see Case planning - advice.

 - If a case planning meeting is required, where possible, arrange for a family-led decision making meeting to occur.
 See Family-led decision making model.

 - Complete CRIS requirements including court screen and record of activity, decisions and rationales.
+Review the Compliance Dashboards in CRIS for activities that are due, or actions required.

 - A review of a case plan must include: